Gustav Freytag: Debit and Credit

 Freytag's literary fame was made universal by the publication in 1855 of his novel, Soll und Haben (Debit and Credit), which was translated into almost all European languages.
 It was translated into English by Georgiana Harcourt in 1857.

 It was hailed as one of the best German novels and praised for its sturdy but unexaggerated realism.
 Its main purpose is the recommendation of the German middle class as the soundest element in the nation, but it also has a more directly patriotic intention in the contrast it draws between the supposedly homely virtues of the German, while presenting in negative light Poles and Jews.
 In the novel a Jewish merchant is presented as a villain and threat to Germany.
 German colonists are presented as "superior" to "wild", "inferior" and "uncivilized" Poles who are also shown sometimes in racist terms.
 The novel affirmed the claim of German "masters" to seize the land of the "weaker race" justified by supposedly "superior" German culture.
-The novel applied blatant racism to Slavs while focusing on Poles; author stated that Poles have "no culture" and are unable to create civilization.
+The novel applied blatant racism to Slavs while focusing on Poles; the author stated that Poles have "no culture" and are unable to create civilization.
 Freytag also claimed that Poles will only become proper human beings through German rule and colonization, and giving up their language and culture.
-Soll und Haben set an example for a body of colonial literature about the "eastern marches" and also started a public-reinterpretation of the Ostsiedlung, which was now presented as historical mission of the Germans (Kulturträger), legitimizing continued occupation of Polish areas and suppressions of Polish population.
+Soll und Haben set an example for a body of colonial literature about the "eastern marches" and also started a public reinterpretation of the Ostsiedlung, which was now presented as historical mission of the Germans (Kulturträger), legitimizing continued occupation of Polish areas and suppressions of Polish population.